yimethan/computer_vision_study/week1_2/README.md

 + intensities corresponding to the person are represented with one and the rest are zeros

-+ video sequence is a sequence of images => each frame of the video
++ video sequence is a sequence of images &rarr; each frame of the video

 **Image formats**